hands-on-cloud/hands-on.cloud/hugo/content/How to run Jupiter, Keras, Tensorflow, Pandas, Sklearn and Matplotlib in Docker container/index.md

 # How to run Jupiter, Keras, Tensorflow and other ML libs in Docker

 {{< my-picture name="How-to-run-Jupiter-Keras-Tensorflow-Pandas-Sklearn-and-Matplotlib-in-Docker-container" >}}

+**Update 2020:** I've updated container to Ubuntu 20.04 LTS base and speed up Docker build process.
+Now we're not building OpenCV from source, but installing it from `apt`.

 Environment setup is a very common question when you’re trying to start learning Machine Learning (ML).
 In this article I’ll show you how to create your own Docker container including the following frameworks for comfortable start: